 You have the right to see what personal information we hold about you.
-Often all you have to do is ask.
+All you have to do is ask to see it.
 We can help you identify what records we might have about you.
 We will also try to help you understand any information you do not understand (e.g., short forms, technical language, etc.).
 We will need to confirm your identity, if we do not know you, before providing you with this access.
 We reserve the right to charge a nominal fee for such requests.

 If you believe there is a mistake in the information, you have the right to ask for it to be corrected.
 This applies to factual information and not to any professional opinions we may have formed.
 We may ask you to provide documentation that our files are wrong.
-Where we agree that we made a mistake, we will make the correction and notify anyone to whom we sent this information.
-If we do not agree that we have made a mistake, we will still agree to include in our file a brief statement from you on the point and we will forward that statement to anyone else who received the earlier information.
+Where we agree that we made a mistake, we will make the correction and, if you request, notify anyone to whom we sent this information.
+If we do not agree that we have made a mistake, we will still agree to include in our file a brief statement from you on the point and we will, if you request, forward that statement to anyone else who received the earlier information.

 Bear in mind, that for the most part, the only information we have on file is name, business address, phone and fax numbers and email addresses.

 Our Privacy Information Officer, F. Charles Waud can be reached at: